 The easiest way to get kids to fall in love with baseball?
 Teach them how to consistently knock the hell out of the ball.
 By far, hitting is the most fun part of the game (second maybe to catching fly balls?), and a kid who’s good at hitting is a kid who sticks with the sport.
-But for all the focus coaches put on stance, bat speed, and hand-eye coordination, none of it makes any difference if a kid’s swinging the wrong weapon in the first place.
-Which is why getting them started with the right equipment at the Tee-ball level is key.
+But for all the focus coaches put on stance, bat speed, and hand-eye coordination, none of it makes any difference if a kid has the wrong baseball equipment.
+Which is why getting them started with the right youth baseball bat for tee ball is key.

 Easton MAKO Beast

 Named after what you hope your kid eventually becomes at the plate, the 2017 Beast is billed as Easton’s ‘most powerful composite bat’ to date.
 Which is saying something considering the company’s been making bats since Tom Seaver won the Cy Young (1969).
 The super-light one-piecer (so both the barrel and ultra-thin handle are made of the same reinforced carbon fiber polymer) is designed to help youth players generate swing speed.
 It sports a cushioned grip, rolled end, and comes in three sizes.

 As Rawlings notes when pimping the Storm: “It’s called ‘fastpitch softball’ for a reason.”
 And getting the lumber around on a dime is crucial.
 To help up-and-coming softballers do just that: the Storm.
 It’s a hot pink, 26-incher that’s made of a durable alloy and rocks a standard 2.25-in. barrel and -12 drop weight.